LEOB3TA/ColdStorageService-Project/README.md

 ## Instructions
 ### Mode 1:
-- Download the release
+- Download the zip inside release
 - Use the script startPrototype-***.sh/bat to execute the prototype
 ### Mode 2:
 You have to install **Gradle** on your computer

-- Download the release
+- Download the source code from release
 - Unzip the source code
 - Start the basicrobot
 ```bash